 I stepped into a blog post by Pia Parolin titled “Do all biological processes need to be statistically significant?” ( http://tinyurl.com/nwcq5xa ).
 It sounds, at moments, the frustrated cry of the field biologist observing cool patterns and building cool theories on it until he/she faces that bloody p-value=0.051.
 Who hasn’t been there?
 Yet Pia’s article contains more than that, and it raises interesting issues (also see the article’s comments).
 Here are some notes of mine.
 Continue reading

-It is possible to order the PCs according to the amount of total variation they explain, as well as to determine the relative contribution of each of the original variables to each PA.
+It is also possible to determine the relative contribution of each of the original variables to each PC.

 A practical example follows using the software R on the “iris” dataset: Continue reading